 When Galaxy S22 is locked, only emergency calls can be made through the phone app.

-You can customise this slot with other apps in Settings — Lock screen — Shortcuts.
+You can customize this slot with other apps in Settings — Lock screen — Shortcuts.
 But remember, most apps cannot be used until the phone is unlocked.

 12. Camera app shortcut

 By default, on the bottom right of the Galaxy S22 Lock Screen, you can find the shortcut for GalaxyS 22 camera app.

 You can use the camera to take photos or record videos without unlocking the phone.
 You can also use Galaxy S22 camera quick launch without unlocking the phone.

 However, if you use the camera app when Galaxy S22 is still locked, you can only check and manage photos taken in the current session.
 You cannot check other photos or videos.